WalfredMA/Reference-liftover/README.md

 -Coordinate is zero-based and left cap and right open -if start position is after stop position, the script will treat this as tandem expansion, and thus will duplicate the region between start and stop sites.

 Function 2:

 1. All coordinates must follow chromosome:coordinate.
 E.g: chr1:2000, Chr:20000(chr1 or Chr1 will be treat as the same chromosome, but CHR1 will not).

-2. The input file’s coordinates should be separated into each line.
+2. The patch file’s coordinates should be separated into each line. <br>
-E.g:
+E.g: <br>
-Chr1:20000
+Chr1:20000 <br>
 Chr1:232020

 3. If direct input, please use “,” as the delimiter.
-4. Old coordinates are the first column of output file and the new coordinates are the second column.
+4. For output coordinates file, query coordinates are the first column and output coordinates are the second column.

-It also accepts a tsv record file (option -l) that includes all past fixations.
+It accepts a tsv record file (option -l) that includes all past correction.

 Titles should be:

-'#name': name of each fixation.
+'#name': name of each patch.
 'chr': fixed contig (chromosome)
 'start_hg38':start base on reference
 'stop_hg38':stop base on reference